-THEORY AND METHODOLOGY (9 credits)
+THEORY AND METHODOLOGY (6 credits)

-MUSC 620 Analysis of World Music 3 cr.
-MUSC 679 Seminar in Ethnomusicology 3 cr.
-MUSC 679 Seminar in Ethnomusicology 3 cr. (taken twice on different topics) 3 61. (taken twice on afficient topics) AREA STUDIES AND SPECIAL TOPICS (15 credits) The following course is required: (3 credits) MUSC 438 Area Studies: East Asia, the Andes, etc. 3 cr. (may be repea ted on different topics; at least one must be taken after the MA) Other specific courses (a at least 12 credits) in the elective area will be determined in consultation with the student's advisor and faculty from the student 's primary and secondary areas.
-The following courses are recommended l: MUSC 634 Field Methods in Ethnomusicology II 3 cr.
-MUSC 679 Seminar in Ethnomusicology: Music and Film, 3 cr.
-Historical Ethnomusicology, Popular Music, etc. MUSC 698 Advanced Seminar in Ethnomusicology 3 cr.
-MUSC 6xx (seminar) 3 cr.
-Un to three credits may be fulfilled with internship programs in the public sector (e.g. Smithsonia an Institution Fastival of orary of Congress, National Archives, National Endowment for the Arts, Humanities, etc.) or congress, reactional recurves, reactional Endowment for the rates, rational Endowment for the 11311141111105, 010.)
-The following are to be taken after Admission to Candidacy: MUSC 899 Doctoral Dissertation Research 6 cr.
+MUSC 679 MUSC 679 Seminar in Ethnomusicology Seminar in Ethnomusicology (taken twice on different topics) 3 cr.
+3 cr.
+AREA STUDIES AND SP ECIAL TOPICS (18 credits) The following courses are re equired: MUSC 438 (may be repeated of Area Studies: East Asia, the Andes, Romani Music, etc. on different topics; at least one must be taken after the MA) 3 cr.
+MUSC 629x World Music Ensembles (1cr.
+X 2 semester) 2 cr.

+Other specific courses (at least 13 credits) in the elective area will be determined in consultation with the student's advisor and faculty from the student's primary and secondary areas.

+Up to three credits may be fulfilled with internship programs in the public sector (e.g. Smithsonian Institution, Festival of American Folk Life, Library of Congress, National Archives, National Endowment for the Arts, National Endowment for the Humanities, etc.)

+The following are to be taken after Admission to Candidacy:

+MUSC 899 Doctoral Dissertation Research 6 cr.
 MUSC 899 Doctoral Dissertation Research 6 cr.